 PHIL: Okay.
 One of the ramifications of that issue has to do with child evangelism.
-And you went into it a little bit in your book The Gospel According to the Apostles, but there is a tendency, I think, today for parents to evangelize their children with the kind of deliberate easy-believism.
-A mother will set a little three-year-old on her lap and lead him in a prayer to invite Jesus into his heart, and then often...and I’ve encountered this frequently and I know you have as well, those parents will assume they’ve done their spiritual duty with regard to evangelizing that child because at three years old he parroted this prayer and invited Jesus into his heart.
+And you went into it a little bit in your book The Gospel According to the Apostles.
+But there is a tendency, I think, today for parents to evangelize their children with a kind of deliberate easy-believism.
+A mother will set a little three-year-old on her lap and lead him in a prayer to invite Jesus into his heart, and then often – and I’ve encountered this frequently, and I know you have as well – those parents will assume they’ve done their spiritual duty with regard to evangelizing that child, because at three years old he parroted this prayer and invited Jesus into his heart.
 And you’ve cautioned against that sort of superficial approach to child evangelism.
 But let me ask you –

-PHIL: Yeah, in fact you see this often in evangelistic meetings for children, everybody raise your hand and all...
+PHIL: Yeah, in fact, you see this often in evangelistic meetings for children, you know, “Everybody raise your hand,” and all.

-JOHN: Well...ad it’s not a message for kids.
+JOHN: Well, and it’s not a message for kids.

 PHIL: That’s just what I was going to ask.
 Is there any aspect of the gospel we ought to shelter our children from?

-JOHN: No...no, preach hell strongly to them.
+JOHN: No, no. Preach hell strongly to them.
 No, all of it.
-But the understanding of self-hate, the understanding of a deep remorse over sin, the understanding...
-See this is one, when you look at the big picture, children, I believe, are the special care of God.
+But the understanding of self-hate, the understanding of a deep remorse over sin, the understanding – see this is one – you know, when you look at the big picture, children, I believe, are the special care of God.
 The little book Safe in the Arms of God, what happens to the child that dies –

 PHIL: Is it a specific age or is it a stage of development that’s different in each child?